angiejo21/COUNTER/README.md

 The theme I chose is 90's videogames.

-I set up the counter as a Gameboy with three buttons "+" "-" and "RESET"; I gave them the iconic bulky look and chose a font that would fit the aesthetic: "Press Start 2P".
+I set up the counter as a Gameboy with three buttons <strong>_+_ _-_</strong> and <strong>_RESET_</strong>; I gave them the iconic bulky look and chose a font that would fit the aesthetic: _Press Start 2P_.
 To create some dynamism, I added a moving background of repeated titles in gradient color.

 I included sound and simple animation in each button:

 - The display will "load" when starting the counter and during the reset,
 - When pressed, an operator symbol will briefly bubble up or drop.

-My main goal was for it to be responsive and user-friendly, meaning, even during stressing, the animations and sounds would end and reload without crashing.
+My <strong>main goal</strong> was for it to be <strong>responsive</strong> and <strong>user-friendly</strong>, meaning, even during stressing, the animations and sounds would end and reload without crashing.

 The whole HTML structure is implemented through a JS function and the eventListener is placed on the buttons wrapper in order to use the Event Delegation.